amlib/pictoclone/README.md

 # Pictoclone

-A fully featured Pictochat clone made in Vue.js 3 and Vite.
+A fully featured and faithful Pictochat clone made in Vue.js 3 and Vite.

 Try the live version at https://amlib.github.io/pictoclone